 Step 7: Take a Week-Long Vacation From Responsibility

 If you really want to know how to taper off suboxone like a champion, I encourage you to take time off from ALL responsibilities.
-When planning out the dates you will taper off Suboxone completley, try your absolute best to get a week off from work, taking care of kids, school, or whatever responsibilities you have.
+When planning out the dates you will taper off Suboxone completely, try your absolute best to get a week off from work, taking care of kids, school, or whatever responsibilities you have.

 At the bare minimum, make sure you schedule at least 3-4 days of “alone time” when you’re coming off Suboxone.
 I understand this is not always possible.
 Just do your best to eliminate as much as you can from your day-to-day life.
 The less you have to do…the better.

 The methods I teach you in this article will eliminate the most severe withdrawal symptoms, so it’s possible to continue with your day-to-day life while coming off Suboxone completely, but I don’t recommend it.
 A relaxing, stress-free, and quite environment will help to promote a smooth transition off Suboxone, thus increasing your chance of success.